-You may be the type of person who works best with peer supervision and gets their best ideas from bouncing ideas off of someone who has been successful.
+You may be the type of person who works best with peer supervision.
+Or, you could be the person who gets their best ideas from brainstorming with someone who has been successful.

-Also, this selections process probably works two ways, as you are asking someone to take on extra work to help mentor you.
+Also, this selection process probably works two ways, as you are asking someone to take on extra work to help mentor you.

 Don’t forget to also check out these inspiring mentor quotes for more guidance.

 How to Find a Mentor at Work?

 It is a very good idea to know your mentor, well if possible.

 First, a stranger is going to be less likely to be open to mentoring someone.
 Second, you want to know the person’s work inside and out, so that you feel confident with the person you are choosing.
 Also, if you know them, you probably have a good sense of if they would be open to a mentor type of situation.

 If you ask a stranger, the answer is almost always “no.” If you ask a respected colleague they are more likely to be flattered.
 They will also be more likely to believe in your motivations for wanting a mentor.